DDHarry/C-lang/README.md

   -c           ::  compile or assemble the source files but do not link them
                    The object filename is ```-.c, -.i, -.s etc ...``` into an ```-.o ``` filename -S           ::  stop after the compilation.
 The output is in the form of an assembler code file.
-                   Means -.c, -.i, ... files > -.s
+                   Means -.c, -.i, ... files > -.s (are transformed into a .s file) -E           ::  stop after the preprocessing stage, hence the output is a preprocessed file sent to the std output
-  -E           ::  stop after the preprocessing stage, hence the output is a preprocessed file > std output -o file      ::  place output in the file 'file'.
+  -o file      ::  place output in the file 'file'.
 If not specified, the default is to put an
                    executable in 'a.out',
                    the object file for 'source.suffix', namely 'source.c', in 'source.o'